 Check the ATB switch if not done so already.
 Locate the ATB connector inside the crane housing.
 The plug side will have a red wire and a black wire.
-The receptacle side will have a white wire and a black wire.
+The receptacle side will have a white wire and a black wire on the Alert cord reel, and a blue wire and a brown wire on the Zeca cord reel.